gitana/alpaca/README.md

 ### Discussion Board

-If you have a question about Alpaca, please visit the Alpaca Forums at http://www.cloudcms.org/forums/categories/alpaca.
+If you have a question about Alpaca, please visit the [Alpaca Forums](http://www.cloudcms.org/forums/categories/alpaca).

 This is a place where we encourage the community and developer community to get together to support one another in their Alpaca-related projects.

 ### Authors